19th century

-The 19th century began on 1 January 1801 (represented by the Roman numerals MDCCCI), and ended on 31 December 1900 (MCM).
+The 19th century began on 1 January 1801 and ended on 31 December 1900.
 It was the 9th century of the 2nd millennium.
 It was characterized by vast social upheaval.
 Slavery was abolished in much of Europe and the Americas.
 The First Industrial Revolution, though it began in the late 18th century, expanded beyond its British homeland for the first time during the 19th century, particularly remaking the economies and societies of the Low Countries, France, the Rhineland, Northern Italy, and the Northeastern United States.
 A few decades later, the Second Industrial Revolution led to ever more massive urbanization and much higher levels of productivity, profit, and prosperity, a pattern that continued into the 20th century.
 The Catholic Church, in response to the growing influence and power of modernism, secularism and materialism, formed the First Vatican Council in the late 19th century to deal with such problems and confirm certain Catholic doctrines as dogma.
 Religious missionaries were sent from the Americas and Europe to Asia, Africa and the Middle East.

 In the Middle East, it was an era of change and reform.
 The Islamic gunpowder empires fell into decline and European imperialism brought much of South Asia, Southeast Asia, and almost all of Africa under colonial rule.
 Reformers were opposed at every turn by conservatives who strove to maintain the centuries-old Islamic laws and social order.
 The 19th century also saw the collapse of the large Spanish, Portuguese, French and Mughal empires, which paved the way for the growing influence of the British, French, German, Russian, Austro-Hungarian, Italian, and Japanese empires along with the United States.

 The defeat of France in the Napoleonic Wars marked the end of France’s status as the world superpower.
-Britain took France’s status as the world superpower, the British and Russian empires expanded considerably, becoming two of the world's leading powers.
+Britain now claimed this status, and the British and Russian empires expanded considerably, becoming two of the world's leading powers.
 Russia expanded its territory to the Caucasus and Central Asia.
 The Ottoman Empire underwent a period of Westernization and reform known as the Tanzimat, vastly increasing its control over core territories in the Middle East.
 However, it remained in decline and became known as the sick man of Europe, losing territory in the Balkans and North Africa.